 SUMMARY: NMFS is prohibiting directed fishing for Pacific cod by vessels catching Pacific cod for processing by the inshore component in the Central Regulatory Area of the Gulf of Alaska (GOA).
-This action is necessary to prevent exceeding the 2007 total allowable catch (TAC) of Pacific cod apportioned to vessels catching Pacific cod for processing by the inshore component of the Central Regulatory Area of the GOA.
+This action is necessary to prevent exceeding the 2006 total allowable catch (TAC) of Pacific cod apportioned to vessels catching Pacific cod for processing by the inshore component of the Central Regulatory Area of the GOA.

-DATES: Effective 1200 hrs, Alaska local time (A.l.t.), February 27, 2007, until 1200 hrs, A.l.t., September 1, 2007.
+DATES: Effective 1200 hrs, Alaska local time (A.l.t.), February 28, 2006, until 1200 hrs, A.l.t., September 1, 2006.

-FOR FURTHER INFORMATION CONTACT: Jennifer Hogan, 907-586-7228.
+FOR FURTHER INFORMATION CONTACT: Josh Keaton, 907-586-7228.

-SUPPLEMENTARY INFORMATION: NMFS manages the groundfish fishery in the GOA exclusive economic zone according to the Fishery Management Plan for Groundfish of the Gulf of Alaska (FMP) prepared by the North Pacific Fishery Management Council under authority of the Magnuson-Stevens Fishery Conservation and Management Act.
+SUPPLEMENTARY INFORMATION: NMFS manages the groundfish fishery in the

+GOA exclusive economic zone according to the Fishery Management Plan for Groundfish of the Gulf of Alaska (FMP) prepared by the North Pacific Fishery Management Council under authority of the Magnuson-Stevens Fishery Conservation and Management Act.
 Regulations governing fishing by U.S. vessels in accordance with the FMP appear at subpart H of 50 CFR part 600 and 50 CFR part 679.

-The A season allocation of the 2007 TAC of Pacific cod apportioned to vessels catching Pacific cod for processing by the inshore component of the Central Regulatory Area of the GOA is 15,339 metric tons (mt) as established by the 2007 and 2008 harvest specifications for groundfish of the GOA that will publish in March, 2007.

-In accordance with § 679.20(d)(1)(i), the Administrator, Alaska Region, NMFS (Regional Administrator), has determined that the A season allocation of the 2007 TAC of Pacific cod apportioned to vessels catching Pacific cod for processing by the inshore component of the Central Regulatory Area of the GOA will soon be reached.
-Therefore, the Regional Administrator is establishing a directed fishing allowance of 8,519 mt, and is setting aside the remaining 2,500 mt as bycatch to support other anticipated groundfish fisheries.
+The A season allocation of the 2006 TAC of Pacific cod apportioned to vessels catching Pacific cod for processing by the inshore component of the Central Regulatory Area of the GOA is 15,339 metric tons (mt) as established by the 2006 and 2007 harvest specifications for groundfish of the GOA, to be published in early March of 2006 establishing a directed fishing allowance of 13,839 mt, and is setting aside the remaining 1,500 mt as bycatch to support other anticipated groundfish fisheries.
 In accordance with § 679.20(d)(1)(iii), the Regional Administrator finds that this directed fishing allowance has been reached.
 Consequently, NMFS is prohibiting directed fishing for Pacific cod by vessels catching Pacific cod for processing by the inshore component in the Central Regulatory Area of the GOA.

+In accordance with § 679.20(d)(1)(i), the Administrator, Alaska Region, NMFS (Regional Administrator), has determined that the 2006 TAC of Pacific cod apportioned to vessels catching Pacific cod for processing by the inshore component of the Central Regulatory Area of the GOA will soon be reached.
+Therefore, the Regional Administrator is